willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 of the tree to the branch, but there's no obvious analogous technique to understand a CNN's prediction.

-There have been efforts made to develop techniques to help understand the features learnt by CNNs to aid debugging, but most of these have been developed and applied to object detection networks, there has been little research to see whether the techniques generalise to networks trained for other tasks such as action recognition.
+There are efforts made to develop techniques to help understand the features learnt by CNNs to aid debugging, but most of these were developed and applied to object detection networks, there is little research to see whether the techniques generalise to networks trained for other tasks such as action recognition.

-This thesis investigates the applicability of visualisation techniques for CNNs trained for action recognition.
+This thesis investigates the applicability of visualisation techniques for two stream CNNs[@simonyan2014_TwoStreamConvolutionalNetworks] trained for action recognition.
+There are other architectures for action recognition, but they are out of the scope of this investigation.
 A method for determining the importance of regions in an input frame to a network called Excitation Backpropagation (EBP)[@zhang2016_TopdownNeuralAttention] is utilised and extended to produce excitation maps (heat maps indicating the regions of importance to exciting a neuron in the network) across sequences of frames from a video sequence.

 # Background {#sec:background}